We prevent maritime accidents with AI-powered human monitoring

 The existing solution, the Bridge Navigational Watch & Alarm System (BNWAS), introduced two decades ago, has its shortcomings.
 The dormant period, ranging from 3 to 12 minutes, allows for potential lapses in vigilance.
 Aware Mate steps in as the innovative solution, introducing fatigue cameras to bridge watchkeeping.

 The intelligent face and eyeball tracking algorithm, paired with infrared technology, ensures accurate fatigue detection day or night.
+Aware Mate goes beyond traditional alarm systems by actively monitoring physiological indicators, providing real-time feedback and preemptive alerts before critical lapses occur.

 More in development